EndPointCorp/end-point-blog/2022/07/running-postgresql-on-docker.md

 - `-U postgres` says to connect as the postgres user,
 - `-v` enables verbose mode,
 - `-d dvdrental` specifies the database to connect to, and
--  `dvdrental.tar` says which file pg_restore should read.
+- `< dvdrental.tar` says which file's data the shell should pass to pg_restore.

 Log in to the dvdrental database: